nylssoft/MynaPasswordManagerConsole/README.md

 # MynaPasswordManagerConsole

 The project is curently out-of-date.
-See MynaPasswordManager and MynaAPIServer for up-to-date versiony (but not available on Linux).
-Mac OS currently does not work (I have no Mac to test it...).
+See MynaPasswordManager and MynaAPIServer for up-to-date versions.

+Mac OS currently does not work (I have no Mac to test it.).
 Reason is likely that AesGcm requires OpenSSL to work on a Mac.

 Console based password manager for .NET Core that allows to manage passwords stored in a password repository.